dfinity/portal/docs/references/ic-interface-spec.md

     Status `1` indicates running, `2` indicates stopping, and `3` indicates stopped.

-    Observing the canister status is particularly useful during `canister_pre_upgrade`.
+    Observing the canister status is particularly useful during `canister_post_upgrade`.
 Confirming that the status is 3 (stopped) helps prevent accidentally upgrading a canister that has not fully stopped.

 ### Canister version {#system-api-canister-version}